AndrewTweddle/Super15FantasyLeague2012/README.md

 ## What was my approach in 2011?

-In 2011, I used a massive spreadsheet to forecast player and team-based scores for each future round.
+In 2011, I used [a massive spreadsheet](https://github.com/AndrewTweddle/Super15FantasyLeague2012/tree/master/Spreadsheets/2011) to forecast player and team-based scores for each future round.
-I started off using the bookies' pre-season odds on the tournament winner to estimate the probabilities of a team winning a particular match.
+* I started off using the bookies' pre-season odds on the tournament winner to estimate the probabilities of a team winning a particular match.
-I added a fixed linear adjustment to each probability to cater for home advantage.
+* I added a fixed linear adjustment to each probability to cater for home advantage.
-A sigmoid function (such as the logistic curve) would have worked better, but this was good enough.
+  A sigmoid function (such as the logistic curve) would have worked better, but this was good enough (even though it occasionally creating impossible probabilities).
-I adjusted these probabilities after each round based on the actual results in the match.
+* I adjusted these probabilities after each round based on the actual results in the match.
-I used these probabilities to estimate the points earned by a player for being part of a winning team.
+* I used these probabilities to estimate the points earned by a player for being part of a winning team.

-I used the spreadsheet to track the number of individual points earned by a player in the fantasy league over the previous and current season to date.
+* I used the spreadsheet to track the number of individual points earned by a player in the fantasy league over the previous and current season to date.
-I used a geometrically weighted average of these points, to estimate a player's non-team related points per match.
+* I used a geometrically weighted average of these points, to estimate a player's non-team related points per match.

 Finally I used a C# program to:
 * extract various input data and statistical forecasts from the spreadsheet